 You’ve decided to grab life by the bars and start riding.
 This is your chance to take off on your own and explore the island.
-Exposed to the wind and sun you’ll be connected with the road in a way cagers never enjoy.
 Finally a taste of freedom.

 A motorcycle is for you alone.
 Well maybe at most one other (unless you’re in Thailand and piling 5 on a bike).

 Are you a sport rider, emulating Rossi?
-See yourself covered in leathers riding with a MC?
-Wanting something retro to ride up to the coffee shop?
+See yourself covered in leather riding with a MC?
+Prefer something retro to ride up to the coffee shop?

-Our motorcycle choices are limited starting out in Singapore.
-Unless you came here with a license from another country you’ll be starting out 2b and that means under 200CC’s.
-Not the powerful, knee sliding beast of a bike most lust after.
-But honestly enough bike to get you around and get you in trouble if you’re not careful.
+Our motorcycle choices are pretty limited in Singapore due to the different class of bike license.
+Unless you came here with a license from another country, you’ll be starting out with Class 2B, and that means under 200CC’s.
+Not the powerful, knee-sliding beast of a bike most lust after.

-Here’s a few that we think top out the category for what you can buy new today in Singapore for every rider type.
-There are other deals to be had for sure, but if we were buying today here’s a few we might consider:
+Here are a few that we think top out the category for what you can buy today in Singapore for every rider type.

 The Retro Rider

 Any Vespa.
 Take your pick from the S125 for simplicity, LX150 for a more modern look or PX150 for pure retro styling.
 Pick any new one and you get modern reliability combined with insane gas mileage.
 There’s a reason these things stuck around through various fads and phases…they offer a cheap, fun ride.
 There is an older model you can still find used in Singapore that’ll get you the full 200CC’s the 2B allows, but honestly on these bikes the ride’s going to be fun whatever the power.
 There’s also a great club to join if you really want to nerd out on vintage vibes.